 One important source of help in a course is the professor.
 Students who work at making an out-of-class connection with their professor, perhaps during office hours, can receive some of the help and guidance that they need.
 Another important source of support, often overlooked until too late, is the help of a tutor – for a specific subject or for several subjects.
 Tutoring at many colleges is a service provided for free – or at least included in tuition.
 College tutoring is not necessarily a remedial function, but rather like having an academic personal trainer.
 Good students know how to take advantage of the possibilities of good tutoring – early in the semester before trouble starts.

-Why not wait for tutoring until trouble happens?
+Why not wait for tutoring until things get difficult?

 Getting help with course work is always a good idea – no matter when it happens.
 Even when it occurs at the last minute, getting help with a paper, or help understanding important concepts, or help studying for a test, can make a difference.
 However, starting early to work regularly with a tutor – especially for a difficult subject – can make a significant difference.
 Here are twelve reasons why starting tutoring early can help your college student.